 Otherwise known as valve amps, tube amps are said to be the must-have of every serious electric guitarist.
 Owning one is a rite of passage – a gateway to the higher rankings of electric musicians.
-For many, it is a highly coveted badge of audiophile authority, but are they really far more superior than the ill famed solid state amp?
+For many, it is a highly coveted badge of audiophile authority, but are they really far more superior than the ill-famed solid-state amp?

-And of course, we have to consider transistors vs tubes – a very important factor that may help you decide in choosing between tube or solid state.
+And of course, we have to consider transistors vs tubes – a very important factor that may help you decide in choosing between tube or solid-state.

-So many people say that the quality of solid state amps are subpar compared to the tubes but today, quality is no longer a problem.
+So many people say that the quality of solid state amps is subpar compared to the tubes but today, quality is no longer a problem.
 As we always say here on the blog, there are plenty of high-quality options out there no matter what instrument you’re in the market for.

 As long as the device in question is well-made, the only factor that should influence your purchasing decision is your personal preference of sound.